 Implementing Compliance Practices

 Compliance practices consist of more than preparing a policy and processes.
-It is also necessary to ensure that the policy and processes are appropriate for the organization (or business unit), and, crucially, have management buy-in, and are supported by sufficient staff and resources to handle
+It is also necessary to ensure that the policy and processes are appropriate for the organization (or business unit), and, crucially, have management buy-in, and are supported by sufficient staff and resources to handle a number of very specific tasks.

-Identification of the origin and applicable license of all software sourced from outside the business, and any constraints and obligations applicable to software that has been developed internally.
+Identification of the origin and applicable licenses.
+Identify the origin and applicable license of all software sourced from outside the business, and any constraints and obligations applicable to software that has been developed internally.

 Tracking Open Source software within the development process.
 For example, components used in a specific project may be test suites, tools, or code that are not included in a distributed binary.
 However, there may be situations where you are required to provide these components due to license requirements that apply to the distributed binary.
 It is also important to record which version of a component is used, as sometimes the license varies from version to version of the same component.